swiftlang/swift-org-website/install/macos/index.md

 <div class="warning" markdown="1">
 If the lock is not displayed
-or the signature is not produced by the Swift open source developer ID, do not proceed with the installation.
+or the signature is not produced by the Swift open-source developer ID, do not proceed with the installation.
 Instead, quit the installer
 and email <swift-infrastructure@forums.swift.org>